asantill68/Review2022/README.md

 text-transform: none; capitalize, uppercase, lowercase Letter Spacing: -0.5em; +/- values accepted; use relative values em, %
 word-spacing: 0.25em; see above
+Add fonts using googlefonts.com cite elemnet used for creative works q element is used for quotes blockquote element for large quotes